tchlux/fmodpy/readme.md

 ## UPCOMING MODIFICATIONS:

-TODO: Make sure fortran argument names do not conflict with reserved
-      words in python, if they do, then add a reserved-word previx
+- [ ] Make sure fortran argument names do not conflict with reserved words in python, if they do, then add a reserved-word previx

-TODO: Add scanner that automatically parses the first few lines of
-      python file that imported fmodpy to do automatic compilcation.
+- [ ] Add scanner that automatically parses the first few lines of python file that imported fmodpy to do automatic compilcation.

-TODO: Make intermediate fortran subroutine that passes assumed
-      shapes back into C (for passing subroutines as arguments).
+- [ ] Make intermediate fortran subroutine that passes assumed shapes back into C (for passing subroutines as arguments).

-TODO: Add support for fortran data types (structs in C).
+- [ ] Add support for fortran data types (structs in C).

-TODO: Restructure fortran parsing to be based on a grammar (like
+- [ ] Restructure fortran parsing to be based on a grammar (like python itself).
-      python itself).
 Use this grammar to parse individual lines of fortran code instead of the list/conditional mechanism I have.